-- 4. Timing and spatial distribution patterns of development are the elements most susceptible to control by the city's current purview and legal authority. - 5.
-Remedial actions must address the rate of development which is the prime force behind particular interrelated problems.
+- 5. Remedial actions must address the rate of development which is the prime force behind particular interrelated problems.
 Specific measures to mitigate the individual problems will not be sufficiently effective unless they are coordinated, mutually reinforcing, and implemented in a climate where the basic cause is at least temporarily held at bay.
 All zoning, special permit and site development plans should be examined with a view toward minimizing their traffic generation potential on U.S. 183. - 6.
 Commercial and residential development should be limited and controlled in a coordinated manner to coincide with the traffic safety and capacity improvements on U.S. 183. - 7.
-Conflicts arising from access driveways and median breaks to commercial properties should be minimized, thereby reducing the likelihood of accidents along U.S. 183. - Zoning and subdivision policies should encourage land use patterns which promote safety convenience and compatability.
+Conflicts arising from access driveways and median breaks to commercial properties should be minimized, thereby reducing the likelihood of accidents along U.S. 183. - B. Zoning and subdivision policies should encourage land use patterns which promote safety convenience and compatability.
 Specifically land uses should not contribute to traffic hazards or detract from or conflict with more restrictive adjacent uses.